 Biography

-As part of his current research, he is evaluating ways to use advances in digital technologies to reduce buildings carbon foot print, evaluating strategies for smart buildings to grid interaction (B2G) and concepts for net zero energy buildings.
-The research activities include leading the development of a data platform for buildings data, use of advanced control methods to optimise HVAC energy use, unlocking new opportunities for energy management in buildings through localised sensing.
+Subbu's research in CSIRO is primarily focussed on decarbonisation of the built environment sector and integration of Distributed Energy Resources (DER) in buildings.
+As part of his current research, he is evaluating ways to use advances in digital technologies to reduce buildings carbon footprint, strategies for buildings to grid interaction (B2G) and concepts for net zero energy buildings.

 Prior to CSIRO, Subbu held technology leadership roles Siemens and GE corporate R&D departments in the area of decentralised power generation, clean coal technology development projects.